 To rust the weldable sheet metal, we first had to remove the layer of oil that coats the sheets to prevent them from rusting.
 We just washed them with some dish soap.
 Be careful not to cut yourself, because the edges are extremely sharp.

 To rust the sheet metal, we sprayed them with white vinegar and then sprinkled salt on top to create an interesting texture.
-At first the metal a neat speckled blue and rusty brown pattern, but unfortunately the bluish patina only lasted a few minutes.
-Even after gently wiping away the salt and the vinegar, the sheet metal continued to rust and we lost any of the blue patina.
+At first the metal rusted in a neat speckled blue and rusty brown pattern, but unfortunately the bluish patina only lasted a few minutes.
+Even after gently wiping away the salt and the vinegar, the sheet metal continued to rust and we lost all of the blue patina.
 We even tried sticking them in the oven on high heat, because we read that halts rust.
 Nope!
 It doesn’t.

 After the sheet metal had dried completely, we wiped any remaining salt grains off and sealed the sheets to try to prevent additional rusting.
 We used Rust-Oleum Stops Rust Clear Satin Enamel Spray Paint.
 We sprayed four even layers of this enamel on the sheets.
 The clear enamel gave the sheets a much nicer texture than the bare rusted metal at least.